HIPA: Hierarchical Patch Transformer for Single Image Super Resolution: Methodology

-As shown in Fig.~\ref{fig_architecture}, similar to the ViT~\cite{dosovitskiy2021image}, our APE-ViT also mainly consists three parts: patch embedding, attention-based position encoding (APE) and Transformer encoder block.
-A significant difference from ViT is in the position embedding.
-The original position embedding of ViT is pre-defined and independent of input tokens.
-When an input LR image with a new size is input, the number of patches size will be different from before and the dimension of learned position embedding will be mismatched.
-To address this issue, the input image with a new size has to be first interpolated, which not only reduces the overall performance of ViT but also seriously limits its application.
-To address the above issue, Chu \textit{et al.}~\cite{chu2021conditional} propose a conditional position encoding (CPE) by introducing a 2-D convolution to embed position encoding, which can easily generalize to the input sequence when an input LR image with a new input size.
-However, the CPE treats all input tokens equally and may neglect the interdependencies among them.
-To address this, we propose our attention-based position encoding (APE) by introducing attention into position embedding to let the Transformer focus on important tokens.

-Specifically, the patch embedding module first reshapes the extracted feature $F_{MRFAG}^{i,j}\in R^{H_i\times W_i\times C_i}$ into a number of flattened 2D patches $x_p \in R^{\frac{H_i\times W_i}{P^2}\times P^2\times C_i}$ by partitioning the input into non-overlapping $P_i\times P_i$ patches where $(H_i, W_i)$, $C_i$, $\frac{H_i\times W_i}{P_i^2}$ and $P_i$, respectively, denote the resolution of Stage $i$ input, the number of channel, the numbers of patches and the patch size.
+To incorporate the order of the token sequence, position encodings are usually adopted in Transformers~\cite{chu2021conditional}.
+However, the original position embedding of ViT is pre-defined and independent of input tokens.
+When an input LR image with a new size is input, the number of patches will be different from that before and the learned position embedding will be mismatched with the new size.
+So, the input image with a new size has to be first interpolated to the desired size, which not only reduces the overall performance of the ViT but also seriously limits its application.
+To address the above issue, Chu \textit{et al.}~\cite{chu2021conditional} propose a conditional position encoding (CPE) by introducing a 2-D convolution to embed position encoding, which can easily generalize to an input LR image with a new input size.
+However, the CPE treats all input tokens equally and may neglect the dependencies among them.
+To address this, we propose a new attention-based position encoding (APE) method by introducing attention into position embedding to let the Transformer focus on important tokens.
+Specifically, the patch embedding module first reshapes the extracted feature $F_{MRFAG}^{i,j}\in R^{H_i\times W_i\times C_i}$ into a number of flattened 2D patches $x_p \in R^{\frac{H_i\times W_i}{P^2}\times P^2\times C_i}$ by partitioning the input into non-overlapping $P_i\times P_i$ patches where $(H_i, W_i)$, $C_i$, $\frac{H_i\times W_i}{P_i^2}$ and $P_i$, respectively, denote the resolution of Stage $i$ input, the number of channel, the number of patches and the patch size.
 Then, as shown in Fig.~\ref{fig_ape}, the flattened feature tokens are reshaped to the 2D image space.
-During the 2D image space, a convolution and a channel attention is applied to produce the final position encoding.
+In the 2D image space, a convolution and a channel attention are applied to produce the final position encoding.
 With the help of attention, the final position encoding can let the network focus on the important tokens.

-The sum of the output of patch embedding and the proposed attention-based position encoding are input into the standard Transformer encoder~\cite{vaswani2017attention}.
-As shown in the bottom of Fig.~\ref{fig_architecture}, the proposed Transformer encoder is composed of several stacked encoders.
-Each encoder consists of two LayerNorm (LN) layer, a multi-head attention (MHA), a multi-layer perceptron (MLP) and a residual connection.
-For a local patch feature $X\in R^{P_i^2 \times C_i}$, the output of each encoder is defined as: